Prumnopitys taxifolia: Description

 Young leaves are 5–10 × 1–2 mm long and brown to pale yellow in colour, narrow and tapering, with a pointed tip, and they can have long whip-like shoots.
 Adult leaves are 10–15 × 1–2 mm long, dark green in colour, glaucous, subdistichous and often apiculate in character.
-They generally have a broad shape, but can be more pectinate and linear in character, (6–)10–20 mm long, (1–)1.5–2 mm wide.
+They generally have a broad shape, but can be more pectinate in character, and are (6–)10–20 mm long, (1–)1.5–2 mm wide.
 Leaves are widest near the middle, with nearly parallel sides.
 The midrib is raised on a bluish-green surface, where there are waxy, pale bluish-green bands of stomata.
-The Canadian botanist, James Emory Eckenwalder, theorised that the leaves of P. taxifolia potentially contain unidentified physiologically active compounds.
+The Canadian botanist, James Emory Eckenwalder, suggested that the leaves of P. taxifolia potentially contain unidentified physiologically active compounds.

-Like all conifers, P. taxifolia does not produce flowers or true fruits, but instead produces pollen and seed in cones.
+Like all conifers, P. taxifolia does not produce flowers or true fruits, but instead produces pollen and seed in cones, or 'pseudo-fruits'.
 The species is dioecious, with male and female reproductive structures on separate trees.
 The ovules are found on short axillary branches, with 3–10 per a 40 mm long spike.
 P. taxifolias male pollen cones are found on nearly leafless lateral and axillary spikes near the ends of foliage branches.
 Each spike is yellow in colour, and can have up to 10–30 cones per spike, each 5–12 mm long and approximately 2 mm wide.
 The seed cones take 12–18 months to mature and are found throughout the year.
 They are round to oval in shape, fleshy, globe-shaped or nearly spherical, purplish-black in colour, and about 8–10 mm wide.
-P. taxifolia has a diploid chromosone count of 38.
+P. taxifolia has a diploid chromosome count of 38.

+Phytochemistry

+The sap of P. taxifolia contains matairesinol, a compound which has been investigated in cancer research.
+In addition to matairesinol, the heartwood of the tree contains numerous other compounds, which includes, but is not limited to aromadendrin, kaempferol, quercetin, and genistein.
+Foliage oils of the tree were investigated in 1987 in the scientific journal Phytochemistry.
+Researchers found 7 sesquiterpene hydrocarbons and 2 oxygenated sesquiterpenes, 10 diterpene hydrocarbons, and 2 oxygenated diterpenes (including ferruginol) were identified.